Reva258/Inventory-Management-Dashboard/README.md

 # Inventory-Management-Dashboard
+During this virtual internship provided by HeroVired in collaboration with Belong I had the privilege to work extensively with Tableau Software, gaining hands-on experience in data analysis and business analytics

 Business Objectives:
 The business objective of this project was to analyze inventory data to identify trends and patterns in sales, stock levels, and customer demand.